Ultimate List of Things to Do in Atlanta with Kids

 Atlanta is a great destination for families, and if you’re reading this it’s likely you’ve got kids to entertain.
 Here is your ultimate guide to fun.
 We’ve got something for everyone and every budget on this ultimate list of things to do with kids in Atlanta – from top attractions to the best playgrounds, unique experiences, must-see landmarks and cultural destinations.
 Scroll through the list which is divided into sections with things to do for every kid from toddlers to teenagers as well as for families.
 Get active, be entertained and, most of all, have fun.

 Unique Things to Do with Kids in Atlanta

-If you’re in the mood to explore with your kids, we suggest a ride along Buford Highway, a cultural melting pot that has attracted a high population of international communities.
+If you’re in the mood to explore with your kids, we suggest a ride along Buford Highway, a cultural melting pot that has attracted a high concentration of international communities.
 During your visit you can stop at the Buford Highway Farmers Market for tasting snacks and candy from all over the world.
-A trip down Buford Highway will give you culinary options ranging from rolled ice cream to a wide variety of international cuisines, Boba tea and more.
+A trip down Buford Highway will give you culinary options ranging from rolled ice cream to a wide variety of international cuisines, boba tea and more.
 Don’t miss a stop at Plaza Fiesta for a unique and colorful shopping experience.
 Kids will love the arcade.

 Head to The Yard